PlqnK/csgo-cfg/README.md

 Copy the downloaded `csgo-cfg-master.zip` file to the folder where you want to store the config files, for example `%USERPROFILE%\Documents` and unzip it.

-Edit the `copy-cfg-files-windows.cmd` script to verify that the CS:GO install path is identical to yours and correct it if that's not the case.
+Edit the `copy-cfg-files-windows.cmd` script to verify that the `csgo_install_path` variable is identical to your CS:GO install path and change it if that's not the case.

 Right click on the `copy-cfg-files-windows.cmd` file and click on "Execute as Administrator".